archelaus1/webpack-starter/README.md

 # webpack-starter
-Dev environment with webpack, MiniCSSExractPlugin and Babel
+A simple JS dev environment with webpack, MiniCSSExractPlugin and Babel